fernandosure/nysa-api-server/README.md

 Configuration
 -------------
-Nysa-Slackbot its integrated with AWS Secret Manager for managing the secrets used during the application life cycle.
+nysa-api-server its integrated with AWS Secret Manager for managing the secrets used during the application life cycle.
 The only configuration that nysa expects as a environment variable is the PROFILE variable that indicates the desired configuration that will get from AWS Secret Manager

 - SLACK_NOTIFICATIONS_WEBHOOK_URL: The slack incoming webhook url that the scheduler uses to post back information to the user